 Clearly, everything moved to a new level when Walter Chrysler, Jr. came to town.

 The son of the car company founder moved his fledgling museum from a cramped Massachusetts church to Norfolk in 1971.
-The city promised support, space and commitment, and 10,000 works of art later, the Norfolk Academy of Arts and Sciences was the Chrysler Museum of Art.
+The city promised support, space and commitment, and 10,000 works of art later, the Norfolk Museum of Arts and Sciences was the Chrysler Museum of Art.

 The story of Chrysler's gift transcends just the number of works.
 It's what he collected that remains breathtaking to this day.
 A legendary art critic with The New York Times who'd had issues with the mercurial Chrysler had a chance to see the collection in its new home a few years after Chrysler's death.
 And he called our namesake the most underrated American collector of his time.

 As a young man, Chrysler met the top avant-garde artists of Paris and was soon purchasing works by them all.
 He spent his summers in American artist colonies such as Provincetown, Mass., and by doing so, he wound up buying works from future art stars well before they were famous.
 Chrysler would also buy against fashion, as he had confidence that the special qualities he saw in various pieces would gain acceptance later.
 He also had a oceanside neighbor, named Tiffany, who knew a bit about glass.